Lake Forest High School (Illinois)

-Lake Forest High School, or LFHS, is a public four-year high school located in Lake Forest, Illinois, a North Shore suburb of Chicago, Illinois, in the United States.
+Lake Forest High School (LFHS) is a public four-year high school located in Lake Forest, Illinois, a North Shore suburb of Chicago, Illinois, in the United States.
 It is the only school of Lake Forest Community High School District 115, which serves the communities of Lake Forest, Lake Bluff, Knollwood, and smaller parts of Mettawa and North Chicago.
 It is fed by Lake Bluff Middle School, Lake Forest Country Day School, Saint Mary's, and Deer Path Middle School.

 History

-The current LFHS was built in 1935.
-The most recent addition took place in 2008, and was responsible for the adding of a commons area, a new lunchroom and a music wing as well as other minor adjustments.
+Lake Forest High School (LFHS) was constructed in 1935 with funds from the Works Progress Administration during the New Deal era.
+Designed to resemble an estate home, the building blends seamlessly with the surrounding estates, giving it the appearance of a country manor rather than a traditional public school.
+Over the years, LFHS has undergone three significant additions, the most recent in 2008, which introduced a commons area, a new lunchroom, a music wing, and other minor improvements.

+Located at 1285 N. McKinley Rd., Lake Forest, Illinois, LFHS serves the communities of Lake Forest, Lake Bluff, and Knollwood, which are northern suburbs of Chicago.
+The school’s West Campus is primarily dedicated to athletics and administration.
+Before LFHS was built, many upper-class families sent their children to boarding schools on the East Coast, while middle- and lower-class children from Lake Bluff and Lake Forest attended Deerfield High School.